Survivor: Tocantins: Contestants

 The cast is composed of 16 new players, initially splitting into two tribes.
 The tribes are Jalapao and Timbira.
 The merged tribe Forza means "Force" in Italian.
 Notable cast includes SWV band member Tamara Johnson-George, and Miss USA 2003 contestant and Miss Ohio USA 2003 Candace Smith.

 Future appearances

 James "J.T."
 Thomas Jr., Benjamin "Coach" Wade, and Tyson Apostol later returned for Survivor: Heroes vs. Villains.
 Wade returned for his third time on Survivor: South Pacific.
 Apostol returned for his third time on Survivor: Blood vs. Water with his girlfriend Rachel Foulger.
 Stephen Fishbach returned for Survivor: Cambodia.
 Thomas returned for his third time on Survivor: Game Changers.
 Apostol returned to compete on Survivor: Winners at War.
+Wade is set to compete for a fourth time on Survivor 50: In the Hands of Fans.

-Outside of Survivor, Apostol competed on The Challenge: USA.
+Outside of Survivor, Apostol competed on the first season of The Challenge: USA.
+In 2026, he will compete on the third season of House of Villains.